logicplace/pm-dev-docs/hardware/cpu/README.md

 #### Decimal mode

 For operations which support this mode, it causes the operation to treat the operands as being in Binary Coded Decimal form.
-The exact mechanics of which are described on each supporting operator's documentation.
+The exact mechanics of which are described in each supporting operator's documentation.

 In this mode, only Z and C flags can be set.
 V and N are always reset to 0.